Skip to main content

 These famous introverted characters continue to inspire readers and show that introversion can be heroic and admirable.

 Want to boost your charisma as an introvert?
-Learn: [7 Steps to Overcome Stage Fright and Beat Performance Anxiety](
+Learn: 7 Steps to Overcome Stage Fright and Beat Performance Anxiety.

 Are There More Introverts or Extroverts in Society?

-While it might seem like extroverts dominate our social landscape, research (source) suggests that introverts make up a significant portion of the population.
-According to various studies, including those cited by [Susan Cain](
+While it might seem like extroverts dominate our social landscape, research2 suggests that introverts make up a significant portion of the population.
+According to various studies, including those cited by Susan Cain in her book “Quiet,” introverts comprise anywhere from one-third to one-half of the population.

 However, it’s important to remember that introversion and extroversion exist on a spectrum.
 Many people fall somewhere in the middle, displaying both introverted and extroverted traits depending on the situation.
 These individuals are often referred to as ambiverts.